nmozumdar/himeAna/README.md

      1. `trackingForPositionCalibration`: Tracks cosmic muons through the detector and writes down correlation plots of time differences (i.e., time difference of detection of the signals of the two PMTs of each module) and muon position for each module.
 This is a rather complicated method, so its results should be checked carefully.
 It gets more precise with a larger number of layers and modules.
      2. `positionCalibrationFromTracking`: Fits linear calibration functions to the previously determined correlation plots.
 3. `applyPositionCalibration`: Applies the position calibration on the data.
-4. `trackingForEnergyCalibration`: Tracks again muons in HIME, but makes use of the position calibration.
+4. Tracks again muons in HIME, but makes use of the position calibration.
 The results are correlation plots of ToT and muon-energy deposition.
 The latter is calculated from the track lengths of the cosmic particles inside each module.
+   - either simple with 2D tracks: `simpleTrackingForEnergyCalibration`: works with only 3 layers
+   - or more complex with 3D tracks: `trackingForEnergyCalibration`: needs at least 4 layers; less reliable with a small number of layers
 5. `energyCalibration`: Fits calibration functions to the previously determined correlation plots.
+(Not yet tested with `simpleTrackingForEnergyCalibration`)

 Besides, there is a tool called `sumUp` in `multiChannel`, which serves to sum up spectra and correlation plots from all runs of the same experiment.
 It is not a part of the calibration procedure, but can be used for visualization after some of the individual analysis steps.